 Erasmus School of Economics waiver for excellent students from non-EEA countries

-The application deadline has passed for prospective students.
+The application deadline has passed for both prospective students, as well as current ESE students.

 Erasmus School of Economics has created a separate fund to support excellent students.
 This scholarship concerns a partial tuition fee waiver for the year 2019-2020.
 Current or prospective students who are awarded this waiver will therefore not directly receive a sum of money themselves.